aosabook/500lines/objmodel/chapter.md

 The ``attrs`` attribute of the map of ``p1`` describes the layout of the instance as having two attributes ``"x"`` and ``"y"`` which are stored at position 0 and 1 of the ``storage`` of ``p1``.
-Making a second instance ``p2`` and adding the same attributes in the same order to it will make it end up with the same map.
-If on the other hand a different attribute is added, the map can of course not be shared.
+Making a second instance ``p2`` and adding to it the same attributes in the same order will make it end up with the same map.
+If, on the other hand, a different attribute is added, the map can of course not be shared.

 The ``Map`` class looks like this: